 When a character, usually after a defeat, commands the victor to kill them

 .
-Whether because they have despaired due to their defeat, were already a Death Seeker
+Whether because they are bound by a Code of Honor to be killed after a defeat, have despaired due to their defeat, were already a Death Seeker

 , or just because their Pride

 won't let them rest knowing they were beaten.
 They will also ask this if it is a Mercy Kill

 , and they are threatened by a Cruel and Unusual Death